Travel writing based on first-hand experience

 4. Admire The Walls of Acre

-Encircling the city, the ancient Walls of Acre are freely accessible and offer panoramic views from various vantage points around the town.
+Surrounding the city, the ancient Walls of Acre are open to the public and offer panoramic views from various vantage points throughout the town.
 Several staircases lead to the top, where you can enjoy breathtaking views, especially recommended at sunset when the sun dips below the horizon.

 5. Discover The Old City of Acre

 Just a few meters from the Hospital Fortress lies the old city, Acre’s vibrant historic district.
-Here, you can explore the souk, dine at local restaurants, and browse numerous stalls offering local specialties.
-The old city is a bustling hub of activity, a perfect snapshot of Acre’s lively atmosphere and cultural richness, allowing visitors to experience the essence of the city.
+Here, you can explore the souk, dine at local restaurants, and browse numerous stalls offering local specialities.
+The old city is a bustling hub of activity, a perfect snapshot of Acre’s lively atmosphere and cultural richness, allowing visitors to experience the city’s essence.

 Acre is renowned as one of the top spots to enjoy Arabic cuisine in Israel, with its flavors greatly enhanced by the coastal setting.
 Whether you choose to dine in a restaurant or grab a bite from a street stall, you’re guaranteed a delightful culinary experience.
 To help you make the most of your visit without spending too much time searching for a place to eat, here’s a list of the best restaurants in Acre.